petedejoy/documentation/v2/clickstream/destinations/google-tagmanager.md

 ![google-tagmanager3](../../../images/google-tagmanager3.png)

-*Need help setting up Google Tag Manager?
+*Still need help setting up Google Tag Manager?
 Check out [this page](https://support.google.com/tagmanager/answer/6103696?hl=en).*

 ### Astronomer Side

-Once you've identified your `Connection ID`, go to your Astronomer dashboard and add 'Google Tag Manager' as a destination.
+Once you've identified your `Container ID`, go to your Astronomer dashboard and add 'Google Tag Manager' as a destination.

-Input your `Connection ID` and give your connection a unique name.
+Input your `Container ID` and give your connection a unique name.

 At the bottom, you'll also see an option to enable tracking for both named and categorized pages.
 Once that's set, go ahead and click `Create Destination` to activate your pipeline.